 Border to Coast Pensions Partnership Ltd is intending to trade at a breakeven position (nominal profit or loss) with any values offset against partner funds' future costs.
-The company's own audited accounts show its shareholder funds to be equal to the regulatory capital invested.
+The company's own audited accounts show its shareholder funds to be equal to the regulatory capital invested plus small changes reflecting nominal profit or loss.